 Compact Linear Accelerator for Research and Applications

-Conceptual Design Report available here (PDF - 9824kB - link opens in a new window).
+Conceptual Design Report available here.

 CLARA is an advanced electron accelerator test facility which we plan to upgrade to become a free electron laser (FEL) test bed in the future.
 The CLARA project that has three key objectives:

 - To be the European test bed for accelerator research and development.
 Bringing together international collaborations and investments to support the next big inspirational global science projects whilst increasing UK leadership and influence.